Hoverbear/hoverbear.org/_posts/2017-03-03-setting-up-a-rust-devenv.md

 #JAVA = 'java'
 ~~~

-Now you can compile our example in Web Assembly, then run it:
+Now you can compile our example in asm.js, then run it:

 ~~~bash
 cargo build --target=asmjs-unknown-emscripten